 The Philippines is a constitutional republic with a democratically elected presidential system and a bicameral Congress.
-It is governed as a centralised state with the exception of the Autonomous Region in Muslim Mindanao (ARMM) which has its own regional Government.
+It is governed as a centralised state with the exception of the Autonomous Region in Muslim Mindanao (ARMM) which has its own regional government.
 The ARMM has the power to create its own sources of revenues and to levy taxes, fees, and charges, subject to Constitutional provisions.
-There have been attempts to change the government to a federal, unicameral, or parliamentary government since the Ramos administration (1992-98).
+There have been a number of attempts to change the government to a federal, unicameral, or parliamentary government since the Ramos Administration (1992-98).

 The bicameral Congress is composed of the Senate, serving as the upper house, with members elected to a six-year term, and the House of Representatives, serving as the lower house, with members elected to a three-year term.
 The senators are elected at large while the representatives are elected from both legislative districts and through sectoral representation.

 Judicial power is vested in the Supreme Court, composed of a Chief Justice as its presiding officer and fourteen associate justices, all of whom are appointed by the President from nominations submitted by the Judicial and Bar Council.